wp-plugins/per-post-scripts-and-styles/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.0

-Properly and safely add specific scripts and stylesheets to posts, pages, and custom post types.
+Properly and safely add specific Javascript and CSS stylesheets to single posts, pages, and custom post types.

 == Description ==

-Property and safely add specific scripts and stylesheets to posts, pages, and custom post types.
+Properly and safely add specific Javascript and CSS stylesheets to single posts, pages, and custom post types.

 **Features:**